puneet4840/DevOps-/0 - DevOps Fundamentals/2 - Waterfall Model.md

 - **Bad for Creative Projects**
   - The waterfall model is stiff—it doesn’t let you change direction or try new ideas.
 If you’re making something new, like a unique app, you might need to tweak things as you go.
 This model doesn’t allow that.

+- **Late customer Feedback**
+  - When the software is installed in client's environment, then client can able to give the software feedback.